johnfairh/steamworks-swift/README.md

 Experiment with Steamworks SDK and Swift C++ importer.

 Current state:
-* Requires Swift 5.7, Xcode 14 beta
+* Requires Swift 5.7, Xcode 14 beta -- the C++ importer is a unstable science project
 * Code gen creates Swift versions of Steam types; callbacks and call-returns work
 * All interfaces complete - see [rough docs](https://johnfairh.github.io/swift-steamworks/index.html)
-* Some interface quality-of-life helpers in a spearate module
+* Some interface quality-of-life helpers in a separate module
-* `make` builds and runs a demo Swift program that accesses the C++ Steam API to initialize, do various sync and async queries, then shut it down.
+* `make` builds and runs a demo Swift program that accesses the Steam API to initialize, do various sync and async queries, then shut it down
-* Separate demo showing encrypted app-ticket stuff.
+* Separate demo showing encrypted app-ticket stuff
 * The Xcode project basically works, assumes `sdk` exists.
-SourceKit can manage tab completion even if module interface gen is beyond it.
+SourceKit can manage tab completion even if module interface gen is beyond it

 ### Concept